 Seeing what SF fans like adds interest to my reading.
 I noticed rap singer Li'l Kim was tried for a civic offense in Teaneck, New Jersey.
 That doesn't sound like a very large city to me.
 I wonder if Ben Indick was acquainted with her?
 He doesn't seem to still be around, or I'd ask him.
 The New Orleans disaster reminds me of all the SF fans and writers who lived there, too.
 And fans in Hollywood have a chance to meet the people who have roles in SF movies.
-So I was interested in the editorial notes in 4/5.
+So I was influenced by the Lost Generation.